-Configuration mistakes: Simple BGP configuration errors can have serious global consequences.
-A classic example is a 1997 incident in which a small ISP originated the first class-C subnet of every IP prefix [3,4].
-This created reachability problems for every network, and crashed routers around the world due to increased routing state.
-Although administrative practices have improved since then, even today's well-managed ASs, such as Verio (AS 2914), cannot completely protect themselves.
-On January 22, 2006, Con Edison (AS 25706) originated many prefixes it did not own, causing outages for several networks such as Panix (AS 2033) [5].
-Verio accepted the false routes and passed them on to others due to stale information in its routing registry.
+last 10 years.
+A classic example is the incident in 1997 where a small ISP (AS 7007) originated the first class-C subnet of every IP prefix [3, 4].
+This created reachability problems for every network, and it simultaneously crashed routers around the world due to the increase in prefix state information.
+Administrative practices have since improved, but even today's well-managed ASs, such as Verio (AS 2914), cannot always protect themselves.
+For example, on January 22, 2006, Con Edison (AS 25706) originated many prefixes it did not own, causing outages for several networks such as Panix (AS 2033) [5].
+Verio accepted these false routes and passed them on to others due to stale information in its routing registry.